Beauty

 • Evolving: Age spot changes in colour, size, shape, or texture

-How can i prevent sunspots from forming?
+How can I prevent sunspots from forming?

 To achieve the best skin health and prevent sunspots, it is crucial to start protecting your skin at an early age.
 Daily use of a broad-spectrum, high-SPF sunscreen (at least 30) applied 15-30 minutes before sun exposure is essential.
 We recommend choosing sunscreens that have physical blockers, such as zinc oxide or titanium dioxide, as they provide a physical barrier against both UVA and UVB rays.
 For added protection, consider using tinted sunscreens with iron oxide, which protect against visible light.

-n addition to sunscreen, incorporating other sun protection measures, such as wearing wide-brimmed hats and UPF clothing, can provide an extra layer of defense.
+In addition to sunscreen, incorporating other sun protection measures, such as wearing wide-brimmed hats and UPF clothing, can provide an extra layer of defense.
 Remember to reapply sunscreen every two hours to support its effectiveness.
 To further reduce sun damage, it is best to avoid direct sun exposure during peak UV hours, typically between 10 a.m. and 4 p.m.

 Prevention Tips: